A founder building a personal brand on LinkedIn

 If one founder shares about startup growth, leadership, and hiring, that feels coherent.
 If the same founder posts about random topics every week, it becomes harder for people to remember what they stand for.

-This is where a simple personal branding strategy can help.
+This is where a clear personal branding strategy can help.
 It gives your content a clear center.

 Build Authority Over Time